Mitigation strategies to prevent malware delivery and execution

 Benefits of computers and network devices having a consistent managed SOE configuration include:

-- system administrators performing configuration management and knowing what software is running on computers thereby facilitating implementing application whitelisting and patching security vulnerabilities
+- system administrators performing configuration management and knowing what software is running on computers thereby facilitating implementing application control and patching security vulnerabilities

-- the ability to detect anomalous software running by monitoring for deviations from the standard baseline – implementing application whitelisting, even if configured in ‘audit’/’logging only’ mode, can provide this ability
+- the ability to detect anomalous software running by monitoring for deviations from the standard baseline – implementing application control, even if configured in ‘audit’/’logging only’ mode, can provide this ability

 - network administrators knowing what software is running on network devices thereby facilitating patching security vulnerabilities, as well as knowing what software is allowed to communicate on the network thereby facilitating baselining expected network activity